 Probably the easiest way to give back– Box Tops for Education!

 Support while you shop.
 Amazon Smile is a simple and automatic way for you to support your favorite charitable organization every time you shop, at no cost to you.
-When you shop at smile.amazon.com, you’ll find the exact same low prices, vast selection and convenient shopping experience as Amazon.com, with the added bonus that Amazon will donate a portion of the purchase price to Parkway Christian School.
+When you shop at smile.amazon.com, you’ll find the exact same low prices, vast selection and convenient shopping experience as Amazon.com, with the added bonus that Amazon will donate a portion of the purchase price to Parkway Christian School when you have Parkway Christian School as your selected charity.

 Spirit Day: Supporting Other Organizations